 While LinkedIn may be a great place for B2B companies to engage, does that mean it’s worth it to use their paid options rather than just posting to your company page?

-This is due to LinkedIn’s audience, which comprises of business professionals looking for connections.
+This is due to LinkedIn’s audience, which comprises business professionals looking for connections.
 Also, Facebook and Twitter have more of a consumer audience than a business one.

 LinkedIn ads are also quite small.
-A single sentence text ad appears above the newsfeed and is quite insignificant as it does not jump out at you at all.
+A single sentence text ad appears above the newsfeed and is quite insignificant as it does not jump out at you.
 The other ad option appears to the right of your newsfeed and displays your logo with the targeted individual’s profile picture inviting them to follow your company page.
 All-in-all this doesn’t sound so great.
 Is there a better option?

 LinkedIn Sponsored Content

-This is beneficial because the ads are formatted as posts allowing you more control over the content of your ad and allowing you to direct the viewer to genuine content on your company page.
+This is beneficial because the ads are formatted as posts, allowing you more control over the content of your ad and allowing you to direct the viewer to genuine content on your company page.
 As a result, viewers aren’t turned off right away by a hard sell ad.

 Sponsored Content can also easily be edited.
-For instance, if while tracking your sponsored content you notice that one of them isn’t doing as well as the others you can quickly and easily stop that post and create another one with a different image or text blurb to test if that would work better.
+For instance, if while tracking your sponsored content you notice that one of the pieces isn’t doing as well as the others, you can quickly stop that post and create another with a different image or text blurb to test if it works better.
 This flexibility allows you to make real-time adjustments for the best possible results.

-The difference is that the LinkedIn ad format is not quite as successful as the LinkedIn Sponsored Content format.
+The difference is that LinkedIn Ads are not as effective as LinkedIn Sponsored Content.
 LinkedIn Sponsored Content is a great way to accumulate new quality leads and are well worth the money.
 They are especially useful when trying to funnel leads to a specific piece of content (whitepaper, blog etc.) or to an event page.
-To get started on your own LinkedIn Sponsored Content campaign contact us today!